track-asia/trackasia-native/design-proposals/2023-06-17-android-annotations.md

 Users who do not wish to migrate can continue using the old Plugins Annotation API, which is to be deprecated.

-Long-term, we aim for a removal of duplicate API from `maplibre-native`, as it had been deprecated for a while and we are to offer a similarly user-friendly alternative.
+Long-term, we aim for a removal of duplicate API from `trackasia-native`, as it had been deprecated for a while and we are to offer a similarly user-friendly alternative.
 As a migration path, we can rewrite existing old code to map to new code.
 This also allows us to deduplicate the internal implementation.

 One remaining task is to consider supporting an `InfoWindow`-like feature with our new API.
 This should be the last piece missing for feature parity with the very old version.

 ## Rejected Alternatives

-* Moving the existing code to `maplibre-native` without further considerations leads to chaos, because it would leave users with the choice between two rather mediocre APIs – one being mediocre by design, the other because it is deprecated.
+* Moving the existing code to `trackasia-native` without further considerations leads to chaos, because it would leave users with the choice between two rather mediocre APIs – one being mediocre by design, the other because it is deprecated.
 Additionally, it would leave the codebase with two confusingly similar codebases.
 With this proposal, we can offer one new and clean API, and redirect calls to the old API to the new one.